texora/GeekU/src/shared/util/Log.md

 Notice that a unique LogId is added to the Error object and shown in the logs.
-This information should communicated to the client, so as to be able to correlate the condition within the server logs.
+This information should communicated to the client, so as to be able to correlate the condition within the service logs.

+**Sidebar**: Notice that the Error has a distinction between a `clientMsg` and the normal `message`.
+This ability is provided through a light-weight Error object extension (see:
+ErrorExtensionPolyfill.js).
+Client-specific messages are applicable for client consumption:

+- both in meaning,
+- and is sanitized (so as to not reveal any internal architecture).

 ## Filters